 Phyllis Mahon studied Painting and Printmaking at Belfast College of Art 1971 - 76

-and since then has worked as an exhibiting artist and illustrator, selling online since 2015.
+Since then she has worked as an artist and illustrator, selling online since 2015.

 1975 B.A.
 Honours Degree Fine Art

 1976 Higher Diploma in Fine Art (Printmaking)

 Shortly after moving to London she was awarded an Arts Council of Northern Ireland Bursary to set up a colour darkroom.
 After the subsequent photographic exhibition, selected images were used by the B.B.C. to illustrate the television series Chieftains: Images of Ireland and some were also included at the Irish Exhibition of Living Art, Dublin.

 In 1979 Phyllis was accepted into "ACME Artists’ Short-life Housing" in London.
 This scheme provided affordable studio space, as well as accommodation at a nominal rent so enabling a young artists to dedicate time to creating and exhibiting.

 1986 Phyllis was one of the group of eight East End women artists called Rouge Press.
 They produced a limited edition portfolio of lino-prints which was launched by Curwen Gallery, London,with a supporting exhibition, which toured the U.K.

 1988 Phyllis began working on tiny wood engravings and a series of very large, hand-printed linocuts.

 These London years were spent exhibiting extensively throughout the UK and Ireland and illustrating editorial, including the 1990 monthly Horoscope Page in Cosmopolitan Magazine